isabella232/dynamic-media-classic.en-1/help/quick-start-zoom.md

 **3. Setting up Zoom Viewer Presets**

 Zoom Viewer Presets determine the style and behavior of your Zoom Viewers.
-You can set up Zoom Viewer Presets if you are an administrator; Scene7 comes with default “best practice” Zoom Viewer Presets as well.
+You can set up Zoom Viewer Presets if you are an administrator; Dynamic Media Classic comes with default “best practice” Zoom Viewer Presets as well.

 To create a Zoom Viewer Preset, click the Setup button on the Global Navigation bar and choose Viewer Presets.
 Then click the Add button in the Viewer Presets screen, choose a platform, choose a Zoom Viewer, and click Add.
 Then choose options on the Configure Viewer screen.

-Scene7 offers Zoom Viewer Preset options that enable you to select the button style and overall look of the viewer.
+Dynamic Media Classic offers Zoom Viewer Preset options that enable you to select the button style and overall look of the viewer.
 You can also customize the zoom settings for your web site.
 See [Setting up Zoom Viewer Presets](setting-zoom-viewer-presets.md#setting_up_zoom_viewer_presets).

 **4. Previewing images with the Zoom Viewer**